ReboreExplore/visual_world_paradigm_project/report/README.md

  quarto install extension nmfs-opensci/quarto_titlepages
  ```
 > [!NOTE]
-> Install the extention in the same folder where you have the main quarto project files i.e the src folder.
+> Install the extension in the same folder where you have the main quarto project files i.e., the `report/src` folder.

 ## Requirements